precisely/rapids-active-doc/README.md

    Where your environment has the access key and secret set appropriately (ask Aneil or Constantine)

 ## Usage
 Active doc stores hierarchical data, accessible by `set-data!` and `get-data`.
 The `add-actions` and `remove-actions` methods allow detecting changes to the data and acting on them.
-The `monitor-doc` macro uses these methods to generate and handle interrupts within a body of code.
+The `monitor-doc` macro uses these methods to detect and handle changes made by other runs within a body of code.

 ### Example
 ```clojure